content-services/zest/release/docs/ArtifactDistributionResponse.md

 NewArtifactDistributionResponseWithDefaults instantiates a new ArtifactDistributionResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetBasePath

-`func (o *ArtifactDistributionResponse) GetBasePath() string`

-GetBasePath returns the BasePath field if non-nil, zero value otherwise.

-### GetBasePathOk

-`func (o *ArtifactDistributionResponse) GetBasePathOk() (*string, bool)`

-GetBasePathOk returns a tuple with the BasePath field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBasePath

-`func (o *ArtifactDistributionResponse) SetBasePath(v string)`

-SetBasePath sets BasePath field to given value.

-### GetNoContentChangeSince

-`func (o *ArtifactDistributionResponse) GetNoContentChangeSince() string`

-GetNoContentChangeSince returns the NoContentChangeSince field if non-nil, zero value otherwise.

-### GetNoContentChangeSinceOk

-`func (o *ArtifactDistributionResponse) GetNoContentChangeSinceOk() (*string, bool)`

-GetNoContentChangeSinceOk returns a tuple with the NoContentChangeSince field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNoContentChangeSince

-`func (o *ArtifactDistributionResponse) SetNoContentChangeSince(v string)`

-SetNoContentChangeSince sets NoContentChangeSince field to given value.

-### HasNoContentChangeSince

-`func (o *ArtifactDistributionResponse) HasNoContentChangeSince() bool`

-HasNoContentChangeSince returns a boolean if a field has been set.

 ### GetPulpLastUpdated